Opinion | Stephen Miller’s shadow war against the Biden agenda, explained

 What’s the real way to hold Biden to account?

 In the short term, we need to scrutinize whether the administration makes good on its promise to make the conditions under which ORR holds children, including at such warehouse facilities, genuinely more humane.
-Also crucial is whether the administration undertakes reforms to speed up the process moved from ORR to guardians.
+Also crucial is whether the administration undertakes reforms to speed up the process of moving kids from ORR to guardians.

 “We will be watching this closely to ensure that these children receive the services they need and are moved quickly to a place of stability,” Young told me.

-Comparing all this to “kids in cages” confuses the debate in a way that obscures what the Biden administration is genuinely trying to accomplish — and thus makes it harder to actually hold them accountable on it.
+Comparing all this to “kids in cages” confuses the debate in a way that obscures what the Biden administration is genuinely trying to accomplish — and thus makes it harder to actually hold the administration accountable on it.

 Read more: